 Oh yes, I hope so.
 I want to do a wide variety of things, so I hope I can do it again.

-Why did you chose this picture to be your first feature as a filmmaker?
+Why did you choose this picture to be your first feature as a filmmaker?

 “Don Jon” is a movie about how the media influences our heads and our perspective on things.
 I have been working as an actor since I was a kid, so I’ve always paid a lot of attention to the impact that what we see on the screen has on our perspective of things.
 It’s something that I thought about a lot.
 So I think that when it came down to sit down and write a story, this is what I was focused on.